Any user with Admin permissions can selectively manage and control what sessions are captured within FullStory.

 We’ve added the ability to automatically block a list of common bot user agents, or to manually add User-Agent substrings to prevent these visits from generating sessions.
 If the string you specify is contained at all in the User-Agent reported by the robot when it visits, we won’t capture data.

-You can find the user agent string for each session in the playback view.
+You can find the user agent string for each session in the session replay view.
 At the top right of the screen, we'll show details under the user's name.
 Click on the browser and operating system to view the full user-agent string.

 It's important to note that the user-agent details will only be available for a user during a session playback and not available on their main user card, since the details are specific to the session and can change as user's log in from different browsers or machines.